 Six Senses Rome Wedding Reception: Terrace Aperitivo + Intimate Garden Dinner

 Some weddings aren’t about the “grand venue moment”.
 They’re about atmosphere.
 Texture.
 Light.
 The feeling you get when you walk into a space and instantly exhale.
-This Six Senses Rome wedding celebration had exactly that.

 Aperitivo on the Six Senses Rome terrace

-This is my favourite part of a wedding day: when guests arrive, shoulders drop, and the real energy starts to flow.
+This is exactly my favourite part of a wedding day: when guests arrive, shoulders drop, and the real energy starts to flow.

 Dinner downstairs at Six Senses Rome: greenery, candlelight, and intimacy

-Then we moved downstairs, and the whole mood changed in the most beautiful way.
+Then, we moved downstairs, and the whole mood changed in the most beautiful way.

 The space felt like an indoor garden, with lush greenery everywhere, warm tones, and the kind of lighting that makes people look softer, calmer, more present.
-It was elegant, yes, but also intimate.
+It was elegant, yes, but it also felt intimate.
 Romantic without being “too much”.
 The kind of room where people actually talk, laugh, and stay close.

 That’s when the images start to feel like memories, not coverage.